 Workplace Investigations 101: An Employer's Essential Guide

 Even within well-run, sophisticated organisations with a positive and respectful culture, grievances, disciplinary issues and whistleblowing concerns can arise from time to time.
 They will often involve senior stakeholders and decision-makers or raise issues of particular sensitivity.
-It is therefore paramount for employers to ensure that they are well-equipped to conduct thorough workplace investigations to address issues promptly, identify potential legal and commercial risk and ensure a fair outcome for everyone involved
+It is therefore paramount for employers to ensure that they are well-equipped to conduct thorough workplace investigations to address issues promptly, identify potential legal and commercial risk and ensure a fair outcome for everyone involved.

 Why Do Investigations Matter?

-• Legal Obligation: UK employment law places a duty of care on employers.
+Legal Obligation: UK employment law places a duty of care on employers.
 You must take reasonable steps to protect employees from harm, including harassment, discrimination, and unsafe work environments.
-Where allegations arise which suggest that such legal obligations may have been breached, a thorough workplace investigation enables you to address any potential issues, reduce the likelihood of legal disputes and demonstrate that you are taking all necessary steps to comply with your legal duties.
+Where allegations arise which suggest that such legal obligations may have been breached, a thorough workplace investigation enables you to fully understand any potential issues, reduce the likelihood of legal disputes and demonstrate that you are taking all necessary steps to comply with your legal duties.

 Key Steps in a Workplace Investigation

-3. Planning the Investigation: Develop a plan that outlines the allegations, evidence to be gathered, witnesses to be interviewed, and estimated timelines.
+3. Plan the Investigation: Develop a plan that outlines the allegations, evidence to be gathered, witnesses to be interviewed, and estimated timelines.
 Identify clearly the scope of the investigation and what the investigator is required to do – for example, make findings of fact and/or recommendations.

 Contact Kilgannon & Partners Workplace Investigations for expert guidance.
 Call us on 01483 388901, email us at hello@kilgannonlaw.co.uk, or visit our website at www.workplaceinvestigations.co.uk